ckipp01/mill-plugin.g8/README.md

 started!
 The project is already set up to have a working integration test executable with `mill itest` to give you an example.

+**NOTE**: Because this is using `mill-vcs-version` it expects your workspace to be a git repository.
+You'll need to do a `git init` _prior_ to running `mill itest` or you'll see a failure about your workspace not being a git repository.

 ## Publishing your plugin

 When you're ready to publish your plugin the GitHub workflow is already present